jcsung-star/Challenge_12/report-template.md

 The PURPOSE of this analysis was to evaluate whether the imbalanced data or resampled data used in the logistic regression model was more effective in predicting high-risk loans and default.

 * Explain what financial information the data was on, and what you needed to predict.
 The lending_data.csv file provided 77536 count of borrower information that included loan size, interest rate, borrower income, number of accounts, derogatory marks, total debt and loan status.
 From this data, we are attempting to predict the likelihood of the borrower defaulting.
+However, you'll notice an imbalance of the creditworthy loans versus high risk loans.

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-The initial goal was to separate the labels from the features by assigning y to the labels and x to the features from the data frame created by the information inside the csv file.
+The initial goal was to separate the labels from the features by assigning y to the labels and X to the features from the data frame created by the information inside the csv file.
 The value_counts function was used to provide a numerical value to the credit worthiness of the borrowers with the assigned integer of 0 (75036 of healthy loans) and 1 (2500 count of high risk).

 * Describe the stages of the machine learning process you went through as part of this analysis.
 I split the data into training and testing datasets using train_test_split.
-I fit the logistic regression model by using the training data x_train and y_train.
+I fit the logistic regression model by using the training data X_train and y_train.

 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+First, I used LogisticRegression by first splitting the data into training and testing datasets by using train_test_split

 ## Results